 The Permanent Present is the MAC's only permanent artwork, a major sculptural work by Irish artist Mark Garry commissioned by The Thomas Devlin Fund and the MAC.
 The sculpture consists of 400 metal wires in the main foyer of the MAC, creating a spectrum of colour that travels through the space.
 The installation reflects The Thomas Devlin Fund’s commitment to highlighting the futility of violence as well as the hopes and aspirations of our young people.

-People taking part in the MAC’s programme from community groups in North, South, East and West Belfast this year
+People taking part in the MAC’s programme from community groups in North, South, East and West Belfast in 2018

 Volunteer hours delivered by our 70 MACtivisit volunteers in 2018